AsmarHaider/assignment_1_auth_2023/README.md

 **Headers**:
   - `Authorization`: Bearer token for authenticating the request.
     Format: `Bearer [your_token]`
-  - `X-API-Token`: Specific API token for additional security.
+  - `x-api-token`: Specific API token for additional security.

 Response
 --------